Evolution of elemental abundances in hot active region cores from Chandrayaan-2 XSM observations: Results and Discussion

 Although this analysis is not conclusive enough to rule out Al's high FIP bias as an artifact, it is also not sufficient to conclude that it is not real.
 A higher Al FIP bias could be real.
 This might be explained by examining a few particular scenarios from the Ponderomotive force model~\citep{Laming_2015} proposed by Laming (private communication), which could be investigated in a subsequent study.

-We have also compared the AR core FIP bias obtained with that of the different solar activity levels measured by the XSM in previous research.
-These are overplotted in Figure~\ref{fig:FIP_variation}.
-The blue points show the FIP bias during the quiet Sun period, which is dominated by X-ray Bright Points (XBP), as reported by \cite{xsm_XBP_abundance_2021}.
-While the green points depict the FIP bias during the peak of the solar flares as reported by \cite{Mondal_2021ApJ}.
-The FIP bias of the AR core (red points) shows a consistently higher value for the elements Al, Mg, and Si compared with the FIP bias of XBPs (green points).
-Since ARs have substantially higher magnetic activity than the XBPs, the increased FIP bias of the ARs relative to the XBPs is expected from the Ponderomotive force model.
-On the other hand, chromospheric evaporation during the flaring mechanism results in a near unit FIP bias during the peak of the flares~\citep{Mondal_2021ApJ}.
+{FIP bias of the quiet Sun \citep{xsm_XBP_abundance_2021} and during flares \citep{Mondal_2021ApJ} have been studied earlier using the XSM.
+For visual inspection, a combined plot is generated (Figure~\ref{fig:FIP_variation}).
+The blue points depict the FIP bias during the quiet period of the Sun when the disk emission is dominated by X-ray Bright Points (XBP: \citealp{xsm_XBP_abundance_2021}).
+On the other hand, the green points represent the FIP bias during the peak of the solar flares, as reported by \cite{Mondal_2021ApJ}.
+In our present study, the FIP bias of an AR core (red points) shows a consistently higher value for all the elements such as Al, Mg, and Si compared to that of the XBPs (green points).
+Since ARs possess a much higher magnetic field compared to XBPs, Ponderomotive force may play a crucial role~\citep{Laming_2015} in deciding the high value of FIP bias in ARs.
+However, due to chromospheric evaporation, FIP bias becomes near unity during flares.
+It is worth mentioning here that the abundance of Oxygen (8.89 dex) considered in all the above-mentioned earlier works was the value prescribed by \cite{Fludra_1999}.
+Eventhough in our present study we consider a very similar value (8.8 dex), for the confirmation's sake, we also have verified that the present results remain unchanged even if we change our Oxygen abundance value to the value of ~\cite{Fludra_1999}.}